jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 Where more petitions than 1 are presented relating to the same election or return, all those petitions shall be dealt with as 1 petition.

 ### 234 Rules of court
-(1) Rules of court may be made in the manner prescribed by the Judicature Act 1908 for the purposes of this Part.
+(1) Rules of court may be made in the manner prescribed by Senior Courts Act 2016 for the purposes of this Part.
 (2) All rules made under this section shall be laid before the House of Representatives not later than the 16th sitting day of the House of Representatives after the day on which they are made.

 **Trial of election petition**